nick-bennett/room-schema-parser-plugin/README.md

 ### Execute the task

-After loading any Gradle build script changes, the `extractRoomDdl` will be available for execution&mdash;eithdr from the Gradle tool window of Android Studio or IntelliJ IDEA, or from from the command line:
+After loading any Gradle build script changes, the `extractRoomDdl` will be available for execution&mdash;either from the Gradle tool window of Android Studio or IntelliJ IDEA, or from from the command line:

 ```bash
 ./gradlew extractRoomDdl